 While I definitely don’t recommend it if you are planning a vacation, it is possible to get Disney dining reservations at the last minute.
 We often check a few hours before to see what restaurants are available, and many times there are some great reservations still out there.

-- Advanced Dining Reservations can be made up to 20 minutes before your desired dining time using My Disney Experience.
-This comes in handy if you are walking around one of the parks and browsing where to have Dinner for instance.
+- Advance Dining Reservations can be made up to 20 minutes before your desired dining time using My Disney Experience.
+This comes in handy if you are walking around one of the parks and browsing for where to have Dinner for instance.

-Keep Your Expectations Low – If you deliberately are not making advanced reservations because you don’t like planning that far ahead I get it.
-Just don’t go into it expecting to get an ADR for Ohaha, Cinderella’s Royal Table or one of the more hard-to-get reservations in Disney World.
+Keep Your Expectations Low – If you deliberately are not making advance reservations because you don’t like planning that far ahead I get it.
+Just don’t go into it expecting to get an ADR for Ohaha, Cinderella’s Royal Table, or one of the more hard-to-get reservations in Disney World.